OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Conclusion

 \section{Conclusion}

 In this work, we propose~\datasetname, a novel precise high-quality datasets for text-to-video generation.
 Comprising over 1 million high-resolution video clips paired with expressive language descriptions, this dataset aims to facilitate the creation of visually compelling videos.
 To ensure the inclusion of high-quality clips, we designed an automated pipeline that prioritizes aesthetics, temporal consistency, and fluid motion.
 Through clarity assessment and clip extraction, each video clip contains a single clear scene.
-Additionally, we curate~\hddatasetname, a subset of~\datasetname for advancing high-definition video generation.
+Additionally, we curate~\hddatasetname, a subset of~\datasetname~for advancing high-definition video generation.
 Furthermore, we propose a novel Multi-modal Video Diffusion Transformer (MVDiT) capable of achieving superior visually compelling videos, making full use of our powerful dataset.
-Extensive experiments and ablative analyses affirm the efficacy of~\datasetname compared to prior famous datasets, including WebVid-10M and Panda-50M.
+Extensive experiments and ablative analyses affirm the efficacy of~\datasetname~compared to prior famous datasets, including WebVid-10M and Panda-50M.

-\textbf{Limitations.} Despite advancements in high-definition T2V generation, our model, like previous Sota models, also faces limitations in modeling the physical world.
+\textbf{Limitations.} Despite advancements in T2V generation, our model, like previous SOTA models, also faces limitations in modeling the physical world.
 It sometimes struggles with intricate dynamics and motions of natural scenes, leading to unrealistic videos.
-Additionally, our MVDiT cannot yet model long-duration dynamics, posing challenges for practical applications.
+We believe that with more high-quality training data, our model could be further scaled up and enhanced to handle such limitation.